-Following the first consultation phase, some adjustments to the budget have been requested and a new recommendation will be sought at the November DSC Change Management Committee.
-These adjustments will reduce the value reported in draft one by £450k leaving the DSC Change Budget at £3.59m.
-This still represents an overall increase of £0.6m from the previous financial year however BP21 has introduced a new approach in creating the DSC budget through a 'bottom-up' approach in consultation with each DSC constituency, taking account of known requirements and appetite for change delivery during the relevant period.
+Following the first consultation phase, some adjustments to the budget were requested and have been included in the final draft.
+These adjustments have reduced the value reported in draft one by £450k leaving the DSC Change Budget at £3.59m.
+This still represents an overall increase of £0.6m from the previous financial year, however BP21 has introduced a new approach in creating the DSC budget through a 'bottom-up' approach in consultation with each DSC constituency, taking account of known requirements and appetite for change delivery during the relevant period.
 In the third year of the plan (2023/24) a placeholder of £6.4m for Unallocated Investment has been included to reflect a flat profile of investment spend for all constituencies across the plan period.

-Decarbonisation is an increasing priority across the energy sector as highlighted recently by Ofgem's RIIO-2 Draft Determination.
+Decarbonisation is an increasing priority across the energy sector as highlighted recently by Ofgem's RIIO-2 Draft Determinations.
 We know that customers are looking to further map out the journey to Net Zero over the coming years, which will in turn have implications for future investment decisions.
-Projects and pilots supporting the decarbonisation agenda often fall outside DSC requirements, but will become part of the DSC contract as they turn from trial into business as usual activities.
+Projects and pilots supporting the decarbonisation agenda often fall outside DSC requirements, but will become part of the DSC contract as they turn from trial into business-asusual activities.
 There is an industry requirement to separate decarbonisation projects from standard DSC change, which means that a new governance line will need to be reviewed, assessed and created alongside or incorporated into existing DSC Governance.
 In conjunction with Distribution Network Innovation leads, we propose to include a new (and separate to the DSC Change Budget) Investment line in BP21 for Decarbonisation of £1.5m, £4.5m across three years.